By Mandy Dukovan, MS, MFT, Marriage and Family Therapist, Fed is Best Foundation Senior Advisor

 Rule # 2: Do not listen to mommy groups for breastfeeding advice.
 They are dangerous and have caused suffering and harm.

 Rule # 3: Before you pick your pediatrician make sure you ask them questions to know if they are a #FedisBest doctor.

 Rule #4: Invest in a newborn scale or get weekly weight checks during the first 2 months of life and then every few weeks to be sure your baby is thriving and gaining weight.

-My advice for moms who could not make enough breast milk and were given very bad advice is to be gentle with yourself and to give yourself the grace you would give to others.
+My advice for moms who could not make enough breast milk and were given very bad advice is to be gentle with yourself and give yourself the grace you would give others.
 I remember thinking, “I would never think the things of other mothers that I am thinking about myself.
 I would never tell another mother that she is a failure, so why am I telling myself this?
 Why can’t I show myself the same compassion I would any other mother?”
-I would tell them to feel the emotions they need to feel in order to process their guilt, to find other mothers who have been through similar experiences, and to know they are not alone.
+I would tell them to feel the emotions they need to process their guilt, find other mothers who have been through similar experiences, and know they are not alone.
 For me, I found healing in talking about it to others.
-Find whatever it is that helps you through their grief and do it!
+Find whatever it is that helps you through their grief, and do it!
 If it is talking to others, then talk to others.
 If it is writing about it, write about it!
 If it is reading, then read!
 If it is prayer or meditation, then pray or meditate!
 If it is exercise, exercise.
-Just don’t do nothing and hope that it goes away.
-Just know they are not alone and The Fed Is Best Foundation can help you!
+Just don’t do anything and hope that it goes away.
+Just know they are not alone, and The Fed Is Best Foundation can help you!

 HOW YOU CAN SUPPORT FED IS BEST

 There are many ways you can support the mission of the Fed is Best Foundation.
 Please consider contributing in the following ways: